Jandia Eka Putra

-Jandia Eka Putra (born 14 July 1987), is an Indonesian professional footballer who plays as a goalkeeper.
+Jandia Eka Putra (born 14 July 1987), is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persikas Subang.

 Club career

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2018 season.
 Jandia made his league debut on 25 March 2018 in a match against PSM Makassar at the Andi Mattalatta Stadium, Makassar.

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1 in the 2022–23 season.
 Jandia made his league debut on 13 August 2022 in a match against Barito Putera at the Maguwoharjo Stadium, Sleman.

 International career

 Jandia Eka was called up to the Indonesia national football team, and made his debut on 17 May 2012 in a friendly match against Mauritania at the Nablus Football Stadium, Nablus.